backdround/telescope-file-browser.nvim/README.md

 | `<bs>/`         | backspace            | With an empty prompt, goes to parent dir.
 Otherwise acts normally                |

 `fb_actions.create_from_prompt` requires that your terminal recognizes these keycodes (e.g. kitty).
 See `:h tui-input` for more information.

+You can also completely overwrite default mappings by using the field `default_mappings`.

 #### Remappings